openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/06-criu.md

 ``podman container restore -l``{{execute}}

-Now, verify that numbers are being generated:
+Verify the contents of memory and disk are being used and the numbers are incrementing again:

 ``podman logs -l``{{execute}}

-Clean up:
+We're all done, so clean up.
+This will kill the process, delete the contents of the copy-on-write layer, and remove all of the meta-data for all containers:

 ``podman kill -a``{{execute}}

+## Conclusions

+Checkpointing and restoring containers is easy with CRIU and Podman.
+As part of the container-tools application streams, specific versions of Podman and CRIU are tested and verified to work together (not all versions of Podman and CRIU are guaranteed to work together).
 Now, let's move on to some more tools.